educ8s/Pygame-Collisions-Example/README.md

 ## Code Structure

 - **main.py:** The main script that initializes the Pygame window, handles events, updates the Dino's position, checks for collisions, and renders the game objects.
-- **dino.py:** A separate module containing the `Dino` class, which manages the character's position, rendering, and collision detection.
+- **dino.py:** A separate module containing the `Dino` class, which manages the character's position, rendering, movement, and collision detection.

 ## How to Run